isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 they may be disappointed when the telescope image doesn't match the textbook illustrations or James Webb Telescope photographs of a majestic planet in 4K detail and vibrant colours.</p>
-<p>Mr. Soh states that the TASOS volunteers “[have to] explain that our human
+<p>Soh states that the TASOS volunteers “[have to] explain that our human
 eye cannot compare with digital cameras and digital image processing.”</p>
 <p>When I bring up the fact that visitors may be used to seeing high-resolution
 space images, Lim talks about how the astronomy experience is entirely